JakubZojdzik/TerminalFilm/README.md

 # TerminalFilm
-This program allows you to watch your favourite film in linux terminal
+This program allows you to watch your favourite using only linux terminal